litmuschaos/v1-litmus-docs/docs/faq-general.md

 with the experiments consisting of app-specific health checks.
 For example, OpenEBS, Kafka, CoreDNS.

 For a full list of supported chaos experiments, visit: https://hub.litmuschaos.io

+### What licensing model does Litmus use?

+Litmus is developed under Apache License 2.0 license at the project level.
+Some components of the projects are derived from the other Open Source projects and are distributed under their respective licenses.

 ### What are the prerequisites to get started with Litmus?